October 5, 2025

 I came across a thread on Reddit that summed up one of the biggest challenges with document processing:

 That used to be the reality.
-The good news is that the cost of extraction has dropped significantly, even in developing countries.
+The good news is, the cost of extraction has dropped significantly, even in developing countries.
 I’ve seen AI-powered solutions become affordable enough that teams no longer have to weigh the price of automation against the cost of doing it manually.

 This changes the equation completely.
 Template-less, AI-powered extraction is now not only faster and more accurate, but also cost-effective.